PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/out/docs/IrisBackendv3/ipc/app_manager.md

     `read_msg(self, sock_name: str) ‑> Tuple[IrisBackendv3.ipc.ipc_payload.IpcPayload, IrisBackendv3.ipc.inter_process_message.InterProcessMessage]`
     :   Synchronously reads from the socket with the given name and decodes the message (based on the `Topic` of the `payload`).

+    `send_to(self, sock_name: str, msg: InterProcessMessage, topics: Topic | List[Topic] | None = None, subtopic_bytes: bytes = b'') ‑> None`
+    :   Synchronously sends to the socket with the given name using its assigned topic(s) (or all topics on the Port if no topic is assigned), unless a specific topic(s) is given, then the message is sent to that topic.
+        The message is optionally tagged with the given subtopic.

 `SocketHandler()`
 :   Abstract base class for a functor to handle new payloads sent to a